-Students will be asked to play back a four-note melody, either on their own instrument or on the piano.
+Students will be asked to play back a four-note melody, either on their own instrument or on the piano in the key of C or B1.
 The melody will be based on the first three notes of a major scale and may contain repeated notes and a leap of a 3rd.
 The examiner will name the key, play the tonic triad once, and play the melody twice.

-- beginning note: tonic, supertonic, mediant - trombone keys: C, B
+- beginning note: tonic, supertonic, mediant

-- 1. Students will be asked to play a simple eight-measure melody consisting of half notes, quarter notes, and eighth notes in the key of C, F, or $B^{\downarrow}$ . - 2.
+- 1. Students will be asked to play a simple eight-measure melody consisting of half notes, quarter notes, and eighth notes in the key of C, F, or B^{\flat} . - 2.
 Students will be asked to clap or tap a simple two-measure rhythm in 1 time.
 The rhythm will consist of half notes, quarter notes, and eighth notes.
 A steady pace and rhythmic accentuation are expected.